 Program overview

-The Computer Systems Technology (CST) Diploma program at BCIT is a well-established and highly regarded two-year program focused on software development.
-This full-time program is designed to equip students with both theoretical knowledge and practical skills in computer systems.
+The Computer Systems Technology (CST) Diploma program at BCIT is a well-established, full-time, two-year program that focuses on software development.
+This program is designed to equip students with both theoretical knowledge and practical skills in computer systems.
 With a strong emphasis on hands-on experience, students will learn from industry professionals and work on real-world projects, preparing them for a successful career in the IT sector.
-The program is delivered in-person at the Burnaby and Downtown Vancouver campuses, with intakes available in September and January.
+The program is delivered in-person at both the Burnaby and Downtown Vancouver campuses, with intakes available in September and January.
+Graduates of this program are highly regarded by employers for their comprehensive skill set in software engineering and programming.

 The Computer Systems Technology Diploma program is structured as follows: